JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 Write actions currently [have to happen on EDT](#locks-and-edt).
 To speed them up, as much as possible should be moved out of the write action into a preparation step which can be then invoked in the [background](background_tasks.md) or inside an [NBRA](#cancellable-read-actions-api).

+Some of the long operations are reported by [`SlowOperations.assertSlowOperationsAreAllowed()`](%gh-ic%/platform/core-api/src/com/intellij/util/SlowOperations.java).
+According to its Javadoc, they must be moved to BGT.
+This can be achieved with the techniques mentioned in the Javadoc, [background processes](background_tasks.md), [`Application.executeOnPooledThread()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/Application.java), or [coroutines](kotlin_coroutines.md) (recommended for plugins targeting 2024.1+).
+Note that the assertion is enabled in IDE EAP versions, [internal mode](enabling_internal.md), or [development instance](ide_development_instance.md), and regular users don't see them in the IDE.
+This will change in the future, so fixing these exceptions is required.

 ### Event Listeners